WelcometoMyGarden/welcometomygarden/README.md

 You can easily make an account and start translating in their web-environment - no installation required.

 [![Translation status](https://hosted.weblate.org/widgets/wtmg/-/multi-auto.svg)](https://hosted.weblate.org/engage/wtmg/)

-## Firebase

-Welcome To My Garden is a project running on Firebase, which is configured with `/.firebaserc`.

-Follow Firebase documentation to [manage, test and deploy Firestore security rules](https://firebase.google.com/docs/rules/manage-deploy]).

-### API

-The `/api` folder in this repository is a sub-project that contains the source code for the Firebase Cloud Functions used by this project.

-Some of the functions are only used by administrators, and are not used by the frontend client in this repository.

 ## License